What’s The Alma Inn like?

 It’s brilliant!
 Dogs are allowed everywhere in the downstairs section of the pub, including the dining room.
 Treats are also on sale behind the bar, with all proceeds going to a local animal charity.

 When you check-in, you’re also given an out-of-hours code for the back entrance in case your four-legged friend needs to pop out for a late night pee.
 There is an extra charge of £10 per night for dogs to stay in the rooms.

 Retire to one of The Alma’s beautifully-appointed rooms upstairs.
 There are five to choose from, all named after historic Harwich characters, plus a suite that sleeps four.
 We stayed in room one – Chamber’s Chambers – which had a mix of period and contemporary features plus a partial sea view.

-We loved the comfy double bed, not to mention the old-fashioned safe, cool filament lamps and Nespresso machine.
-Complimentary biscuits and bottled water was a nice touch, too – and the in-room guide raised several smiles, thanks to that aforementioned tongue-in-cheek humour (I won’t ruin it for you – you’ll have to book a stay to see exactly what I mean).
+We loved the comfy bed, not to mention the old-fashioned safe, cool filament lamps and Nespresso machine.
+The complimentary biscuits and bottled water were very much appreciated and the humorous tongue-in-cheek guide to the room raised a few smiles, too.

-The room also had a flatscreen TV, retro radio and access to free WiFi – and we were spoilt for choice when it came to reading material, thanks to the cunningly-stored antique books above the bed.
-Who needs headboards?!
+The room also had a flatscreen TV, retro radio and free WiFi – and we were spoilt for choice when it came to reading material, thanks to the cunningly-stored antique books above the bed.
 Even the stylish bathroom was a treat with fluffy white towels, a punchy rainforest shower and luxurious Tyneham toiletries.
 A huge driftwood mirror gave a nod to Harwich’s maritime history, too.

 Awesome.
 The Alma is renowned for its fresh, locally-caught seafood – especially the lobster.
 Steak is also a speciality and you can choose the exact cut and weight you would like to order from a regularly updated chalkboard in the bar.
 There are plenty of other dishes, of course, and many come with an Iberian twist.